Stay informed with the latest news and updates delivered to your inbox.

 Stage 1 – Informal resolution

 Please raise your concern as soon as possible with a member of the property team, either in person or by phone.
+We will aim to resolve your complaint straight away or within 2 working days.
+If your complaint needs further investigation, we may ask you to confirm the details in writing.

 If you are unhappy with the outcome, you can move to Stage 2.